 - Large capacity for multiple cats to use

-- Large in size yet is shorter than most litter boxes
+- Large in size yet is shorter than most self-cleaning litter box

 - Rake System has been proven difficult to use, according to most reviews